PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 named in the form `bootstrap-token-<token-id>` where `<token-id>` is a 6 character string of the token ID.

-As a Kubernetes manifest, a bootstrap token Secret might look like the
+As a PlaidCloud manifest, a bootstrap token Secret might look like the
 following:

 ```yaml